EmileTrotignon/blog/subtyping.md

 If you are unfamiliar with this notation : `high1` takes a function as argument, this function has to have type `int -> square`.

-It is very clear that `high1 f` is well typed, and same is true for `high2 g`.
+It is very clear that `high1 f` is well typed, and the same is true for `high2 g`.
 The question is whether `high1 g` or `high2 f` are well typed.

-Let's not try to resolve typing2 at first, and just study what will happen if we actually run the code.
+Let's not try to resolve typing at first, and just study what will happen if we actually run the code.

 If we run `high1 g`, what will happen is that `high1` will be allowed to call `g`, and consider its result as a `square`.
-However the result of `g` is not necesseraly a `square`, it may be any `rectangle`.
+However the result of `g` is not necessarily a `square`, it may be any `rectangle`.
 Therefore `high1 g` is ill-typed.

 If we run `high2 f`, what will happen is that `high2` will be allowed to call